PRINTMAKING for ALL

 Term 1 will focus on drypoint, the most direct of all Intaglio techniques.
 A sharp drypoint needle and a metal plate or Plexiplate are all materials required.
 The image is produced by scoring the surface with a sharp needle to create a burr.
 When the burr is new, the print is rich, cross-hatching creates velvety black areas and richness to your image.
 Textured or different tools will also allow different marks and tone.
 Students will be encouraged to use a variety of tools for different effects and surface quality.

-In Term 2 students will be introduced to the fundamental techniques of etching using a 6:1 nitric acid mix with zinc plates in a safe and ventilated environment.
+Term 2 Dry point techniques will be extended into the term 2 Etching workshop.
+This will allow students to continue working with plexie plate and then move on to zinc'.
+Students will be introduced to the fundamental techniques of etching using a 6:1 nitric acid mix with zinc plates in a safe and ventilated environment.
 Good plate preparation will be demonstrated followed by hard ground, focusing on line work and soft ground exploring the impressions of textured materials and drawn qualities.
 Aquatint techniques will be applied with enamel spray to allow a variety of tone and velvety blacks that create mood and depth.

-Term 3 involves monotype/relief printing combined with Intaglio etching techniques; a simple and effective technique for understanding ink applications and transparency.
+Term 3 This term we will be using oil based inks and we will be focussing on monotype/relief printing combined with Intaglio etching techniques, a simple and effective technique for understanding ink applications and transparency.
 Colour roll-up applications can be used for soft colour backgrounds to highlight and add interest to a printed image.
 Coloured areas can be created from blended layers and by using cut stencils or shaped plates.
 The process allows for working intuitively, building subtle layers, making gestural marks, and moving ink-like paint.
 Additionally, printing from a relief (textured plate) creates an impression from that patterned surface.